kernel1337/OctopusWAF/README.md

 Future TODO:
 ---
-Resource to load modsec rules https://github.com/SpiderLabs/owasp-modsecurity-crs/

-Insert new rules to detect XSS
+Resource to load modsec rules https://github.com/SpiderLabs/owasp-modsecurity-crs/ Resource to use NLP and machine learning (KNN or naive bayes) Insert new rules to detect XSS
 Insert new rules to detect SQLi
 Insert new rules to detect RCE